pydjinni/pydjinni/docs/introduction.md

 Once artifacts are built, they can be published easily with PyDjinni.

-Upload the distribution artifact to a repository or registry:
+It can upload the distribution artifact to a repository or registry, hiding away the underlying process that is different for every targeted platform:

 ```shell
 pydjinni publish aar